emilyrandall1998/project-one/README.md

 clearInterval(moveWithLogoRightInterval)
 ```

 This eliminated the problem of playing after using the restart button, although I found that the game still sometimes killed the fifth character on the first round of playing.
 However, for some reason this issue seemed to go away with deployment/occurred less frequently.
-Also, time not going to 0 when you die, not returning the obstacles to their original starting arrays.
-Also having multiple event listeners doubling up and forcing the character off the van and onto the road which should technically be picked up as a 'kill zone' ALSO TALK ABOUT THE GAME = TRUE/FALSE THING
+The final persistent bug is that the timer doesn't display 0 when you die, but stays on 1 second.

+### Lessons learned
+This was my first project, and first attempt at combining HTML, CSS and JavaScript!
+It was a very useful learning experience for me as it really helped me get to grips with these new technologies, although I focused mainly on vanilla JavaScript.
+My biggest win was finally getting the villains moving across the board automatically, as this took a long time for me to wrap my head around at the start of the project.
+I struggled a bit with time management, which made it harder for me to fix and address persistent bugs towards the end, but overall I was pleased with this as a first project.

 ### Future features
 - Local storage for a leaderboard